Work in progress · 2026

 Galaxy cluster profiles at large \(r\)

 The MOND mechanism provides partial screening only.
 Quantitative cluster mass profiles at large radii are not yet derived.
-DEG predicts no dark matter halos; the cluster regime is the hardest test of this sector.
+The \(\sigma_8\) growth-factor calculation does not currently reproduce its own stated product, and no first-principles derivation is available.

 Outside current framework